StefH/FreecurrencyAPI/README.md

 # FreecurrencyAPI
-Unofficial [RestEase](https://github.com/canton7/RestEase) C# Client for [freecurrencyapi](https://app.freecurrencyapi.com).
+Unofficial [RestEase](https://github.com/canton7/RestEase) C# Client for [freecurrencyapi](https://app.freecurrencyapi.com) which uses [IMemoryCache](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/memory) to cache the results.

 ## Configuration

-You will need your apikey to use freecurrencyapi, you can get one [https://app.freecurrencyapi.com/register](https://app.fxapi.com/register).
+You will need your ApiKey to use freecurrencyapi, you can get one [https://app.freecurrencyapi.com/register](https://app.fxapi.com/register).

 Register the api via Dependency Injection: